maruf99/discord-photoshop/README.md

 You can edit the `config.json` file inside the folder to change the configuration.
 The available options are:

 - **idleText**: The text to show while idling.
-Defaults to "Idliing".
+Defaults to "Idling".
 - **showWorkspaceDetails**: Whether to show details about the workspace, such as the current layer, zoom level, etc.